 Egypt, which owed nominal allegiance to the Ottoman sultan, had become virtually bankrupt by 1878.
 The dire economic situation led to Britain and France taking control of Egyptian finances and, in effect, running the country.

 This caused outrage among large numbers of Egyptians.
 Their anger was exacerbated by the decision of their ruler, the Khedive (Viceroy), to get rid of many Egyptian Army officers as a money-saving measure.
+Many Egyptians also sought wider reforms that would increase opportunities for previously excluded groups.

 After a naval bombardment of Alexandria in July, a British and Indian force of 35,000 men under Lieutenant-General Sir Garnet Wolseley sailed into the Suez Canal and landed at Ismailia the following month.